January 2010 Archives

 Back in July I posted this picture of a little creature on my fennel, hoping for an ID.

-mealybugdestroyer07-08-09.jpgI was concerned it was a pest of some sort on my brand new veggie and herb seedlings, but I didn't kill it.
+mealybugdestroyer07-08-09.jpgI was concerned it was a pest of some sort on my brand new veggie and herb seedlings, but I didn’t kill it.
 But I found a few more over the summer, and I admit that a couple might not have survived my panicky pest control moments (especially when my cantaloupe was under attack by aphids).
-Well, today I found out what they are -- the rag mop larval stage of a kind of lady beetle (perhaps the Twospotted Lady Beetle, Adalia bipunctata).
+Well, today I found out what they are — the rag mop larval stage of a kind of lady beetle, the mealybug destroyer (Cryptolaemus montrouzieri).
 Good guys!
-The larva bears a remarkable resemblance to the mealybug destroyer larva, Cryptolaemus montrouzieri.
-Also a good guy!

 I am so sorry, little larvae, those that I led to a premature demise.
 It will never, ever happen again, and I promise to watch out for all your cousins from now on!

-It's interesting how the little lady beetle larvae resemble one of their favorite meals, the mealybug, but they also are great devourers of aphids and scale, the aphids being what they probably feasted on in my yard.
-Before... cry.
+It’s interesting how the little lady beetle larvae resemble one of their favorite meals, the mealybug, but they also are great devourers of aphids and scale insects, the aphids being what they probably feasted on in my yard.
+Before… cry.

 Harvest Before the Freeze